-Villa de Leyva, Colombia: few cities in the country are so charming and so full of atmosphere.
-Hardly on the radar of people who travel to this part of South America, I ended up there as I wanted to break the journey from San Gil to Bogota and ended up falling in love with it.
+Few cities in the country are so charming and so full of atmosphere as Villa de Leyva, Colombia.
+Hardly on the radar of people who travel to this part of South America, I ended up there as I wanted to break the journey from San Gil to Bogota.
+Little did I know that I’d fall in love with it.

-In recent years, Villa de Leyva became a favorite weekend destinations for people who live in Bogota and wish to get away from the chaos of the capital – so don’t be surprised if the town gets more crowded on Saturdays and Sundays.
+In recent years, Villa de Leyva has become a favorite weekend destination for people who live in Bogota and wish to get away from the chaos of the capital – so don’t be surprised if the town gets more crowded on Saturdays and Sundays.

 In this post, I highlight the best things to do in Villa de Leyva and share some practical tips to organize your trip there.